syncfusion-content/maui-docs/MAUI/Funnel-Charts/migration.md

 </tr>
 </table>

-The following code example explains how to migrate the series of Xamarin [SfChart](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html) to the .NET MAUI [SfCircularChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCircularChart.html).
+The following code example explains how to migrate the series of Xamarin [SfChart](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html) to the .NET MAUI [SfFunnelChart]().

 <table>
 <tr>